UCSF-Stanford CERSI/Gilead Postdoctoral Fellowship in Regulatory Science

 Fellows will receive a document certifying their participation in the regulatory science fellowship upon completion of all training components.
 Please note that the immersive experiences in academia, the FDA, and at Gilead do not guarantee job placements.

 Applicants must hold a doctoral degree (PhD in pharmaceutical sciences, chemical and biomedical engineering, applied mathematics, or biomedical sciences or another related field, or hold a PharmD).
 The candidate must have an excellent record of academic achievement.
 As the Fellow will perform work at the FDA, all candidates must be a U.S. citizen or otherwise meet the ORISE Non-U.S. Citizen Requirements (see https://orise.orau.gov/fda/applicants/default.html#immigrant).
 Applicants may not be current FDA employees, contractors, or fellows.

-Applicants are to submit items 1-6 of the required documents in the order listed below as a single PDF via email by August 1, 2021 to [email protected].
+Applicants will submit the following required documents in the order listed below as a single PDF via email.
 The PDF filename should follow this format: “LastName_CERSI/Gilead Fellowship Application.pdf”.

 Applications will be reviewed by UCSF/Stanford faculty and Gilead scientists.

 UCSF will be the home institution for all fellows.